-Probably one of my favorite flavors of ice cream, and now that the heat is oppressive in Houston I have to have it.
+It’s probably one of my favorite flavors, lucuma ice cream, and now that the heat is oppressive in Houston, I have to have it.

-I adapted the recipe for vanilla ice cream from David Lebovitz, who is an authority on ice cream.
-The lucuma has specific properties that emulsify and theoretically make possible to do raw ice cream without a custard base.
-This time I went the traditional way that often results in more complex flavored ice cream and a nice creaminess.
+I adapted the recipe for vanilla ice cream from David Lebovitz, an authority on ice cream.
+The lucuma has specific properties that emulsify and theoretically make it possible to do raw ice cream without a custard base.
+I went the traditional way this time, resulting in more complex flavored ice cream and a nice creaminess.
+I like my ice cream melt-in-your-mouth, without crystals of ice.

-Maybe you will also like the recipe: Easy Dulce de Leche Flan
+Maybe you will also like the recipe: Easy Dulce de Leche Flan.Print

 - 3/4 cup granulated sugar (150 grams)